MMAI @ IEEE ICDM 2025

 Advancing Multimodal AI Research and Applications

-The 5th IEEE International Workshop on Multimodal AI (MMAI) @ IEEE ICDM 2025 focuses on advancing research and applications in multimodal artificial intelligence.
-This workshop continues the successful series of previous MMAI workshops, bringing together researchers and practitioners to explore the latest developments in multimodal learning, fusion, and applications.
+The 5th IEEE International Workshop on Multimodal AI (MMAI) aims to advance cutting-edge research and real-world applications in multimodal artificial intelligence.
+Building on the success of previous MMAI workshops, this year’s edition continues to foster collaboration between researchers and practitioners exploring the latest innovations in multimodal learning, data fusion, and cross-modal applications.

 In conjunction with IEEE ICDM, the workshop will be held in person.
 Please see our schedule for details.